Memphis Home Buyers Inspection

 This is where most Americans spend their time when home and not sleeping.

 Kitchens, which were often installed using substandard materials and products will be a source of expensive future upgrades.

 Memphis home sellers inspector will inspect the condition of the cabinets, counter tops, run all appliances, inspect for safety hazards, inspect for water damage around the sink, dishwasher and base cabinets.

 Besides the kitchen, the bathroom is normally one of the most expensive areas to replace or refurbish.

 The inspector will carefully check all areas including the sink vanity, tub, shower, around the toilet and all supply valves.

 These areas are more prone to hidden damage water damage.

 He will advise you of any visible defects and alert you to any potential hidden defects such as a leaking shower pan or a hole in the bath tub.

 11) Health, Fire, and Safety

-In-House Inspection is owned and operated by inspector Bill Bond, who prides himself in being committed to following high standards and providing professional service to all of our customers.
+In-House Inspections is owned and operated by inspector Bill Bond who prides himself in being committed to following high standards and providing professional service to all of our customers.